What is Email Marketing? The Complete Guide for 2023

 Next, you need to pick a great headline.
 You want a headline that’s related to the content inside but is also intriguing.
 Something that makes the receiver say, I need to read this!
 Appeal to the reader’s curiosity or desire to save money, something that targets an emotion.

-Be sure to optimize the preview text.
+Also be sure to optimize the preview text.
 The preview text works with the headline to grab readers’ attention, so they are excited to open your email.

 Be engaging and show some personality.
 Your readers signed up to hear from you, so don’t be afraid to add a personal touch.

-Before you send your first email, take the time to send yourself a test email so you can proofread it carefully.
+Finally, before you send your first email, take the time to send yourself a test email so you can proofread it carefully.

 Look for things like misspelled words, broken links, missing punctuation, or formatting errors.